-The BW Conservatory of Music is pleased to announce the appointment of three new faculty members beginning fall semester 2021: Dr. Lorelei Batislaong as associate professor of music education; David Becker as interim director of orchestral studies; Kara Caine as assistant professor of music therapy and director, Cleveland Music Therapy Consortium; Thomas English as lecturer in bassoon; Dr. Jeremy Gussin as visiting assistant professor of voice; Dr. Khari Joyner as assistant professor of cello; and Nathaniel Silberschlag, Cleveland Orchestra principal horn, as an additional member of the applied horn faculty.
+The BW Conservatory of Music is pleased to announce the appointment of new faculty members beginning fall semester 2021: Dr. Lorelei Batislaong as associate professor of music education; David Becker as interim director of orchestral studies; Kara Caine as assistant professor of music therapy and director, Cleveland Music Therapy Consortium; Thomas English as lecturer in bassoon; Lisa Gallagher lecturer of music therapy; Dr. Jeremy Gussin as visiting assistant professor of voice; Lauren Hodgson lecturer of Dalcroze Eurhythmics; Alicia Hrubey lecturer of music therapy; Dr. Khari Joyner as assistant professor of cello; and Nathaniel Silberschlag, Cleveland Orchestra principal horn, as an additional member of the applied horn faculty.
 Join in welcoming these newest faculty who will bring energy and expertise to the Conservatory community.

 Lorelei Batislaong joins the faculty at Baldwin Wallace University Conservatory of Music as an Associate Professor of General Music Education.
 For the last five years she taught undergraduates at The University of Texas at Austin and previous to that taught elementary music in San Antonio and Austin for 14 years.
 She received a BM in Music Education from Southwest Texas State University, an MM in Instrumental Conducting from Texas State University, and will soon receive a PhD in Music and Human Learning from The University of Texas at Austin.